LaUrrego/semantic-image-search-client/README.md

 - The microservice returns the embedding, which is then stored in Supabase by the React application.
 - When searching, the prompt is sent to the microservice which in turn responds with a corresponding embedding.
 - Using the same model for both ensures useable results.
 Matches are done through cosine similarity, written as Postgres function and queried to return a table of results belonging only to the current user, and matching with a similarity threshold of 0.24 or more.
 This value was determined based on the CLIP model's training on [Unsplash](https://unsplash.com/) images and results when conducting comparisons with controlled search inputs.
 Later work will look at reinforcing a variation of this model to achieve a high confidence match by training it on a variety of image/text pair inputs.

+## Search History and Suggestions

+- The search microservice saves the search history of users in a MongoDB database.
+- The React application can retrieve the search history and provide suggestions for search terms, similar to Google's search bar.
+- New search terms are added to the search history when users perform searches.

 ## Contributing